Three Lions (song): "3 Lions '98"

-However, and amid much controversy, neither Gascoigne nor Pearce were selected for England's 1998 World Cup squad, which was not announced until some time after the song had been recorded.
+Amid much controversy, neither Gascoigne nor Pearce were selected for England's 1998 World Cup squad, which was not announced until some time after the song had been recorded.

 As well as a karaoke version of the new song, the single featured a song called "Tout est Possible" (French for "Anything is Possible") as a B-side.
 The song was largely composed of a recurring chorus, samples from commentators and pundits, and the occasional short verse.
 It also started with a French speech sample referring to "La Coupe du Monde" (The World Cup).

 1998 video

 There was also a completely new video made for the 1998 version of the song again directed by Pedro Romhanyi.
 The storyline is different as the trio are now travelling on a motor coach to France with a group of England fans for the 1998 World Cup.
 The video later portrays a match between the English fans and their German equivalents, most of whom have the name "Kuntz" printed on the back of their football shirts (except for one, who instead has "Klinsmann").
 German player Stefan Kuntz had played an instrumental part in Germany's semi-final victory over England at Wembley in 1996, but his name is similar to the disparaging vulgarity "cunts"; the segment was often cut by broadcasters.
 Baddiel and Skinner had previously mocked Kuntz's name on their Fantasy Football television programme.

 The video also featured cameo appearances from Geoff Hurst (who also made a cameo in the music video for the original song in 1996), John Regis, Robbie Williams and Chris Evans.
 The archival footage was also updated.

-The final scene from the video when Frank Skinner dips his arm into custard while grasping a melon, so it bears a comical resemblance to the World Cup trophy, was shown on German public TV station Das Erste a few days before the final was to be played.